Growth Promoters In Broiler Chicken Pose Serious Health Risks To Consumers - UrduPoint

 Growth Promoters In Broiler Chicken Pose Serious Health Risks To Consumers

-A prominent public health expert Dr Afzal Khan said the use of sulphonamides as growth promoters in poultry feed had been linked to a plethora of devastating health consequences including respiratory and gastrointestinal infection,sudden heart failure and tumour growth.
+A prominent public health expert, Dr Afzal Khan said the use of sulphonamides as growth promoters in poultry feed had been linked to a plethora of devastating health consequences, including respiratory and gastrointestinal infections, sudden heart failure and tumour growth.

 He said 90% of broiler chicken today contains antibiotics, chemicals,steroids and these substances are administered to promote rapid growth and prevent disease in chickens, sparking concerns about the potential health risks to humans.